Jessicavazm/t1a1-workbook/README.md

 GeeksforGeeks.
 (2018).
 Language Processors: Assembler, Compiler and Interpreter - GeeksforGeeks. [online] Available at: https://www.geeksforgeeks.org/language-processors-assembler-compiler-and-interpreter/

 ## Q5
-### Identify TWO commonly used programming languages and explain the benefits and drawbacks of each.

 ### Python
-Python is a high programming language and interpreter language.
-Some of the benefits of being a high language is the code is easy to understand and code since the language is more similar to human language.
-Another benefit is being an interpreter language which translate the code line by line so when an error occurs you can see it straight away and fix it.
+Python is a high programming language and an interpreter language.
+Some of the benefits of being a high language is the code is easy to understand and code since the language is more similar to a human language.
+Another benefit is being an interpreter language which translates the code line by line so when an error occurs you can see it straight away and fix the error.
 Python also has an inbuilt " Standard Library " which offers plenty of functions and modules.
-Pythons offers REPL - Read, Eval, Print, Loop which allows us to test our code instantly.
+Python offers REPL - Read, Eval, Print, Loop which is a function that allows us to test our code instantly.
 Another nice feature of Python is Object Oriented Language, you can create classes and objects.
-Python is a great option for people interested in learning programming language because of it's simple syntax.
+Python is a great option for people interested in learning a programming language because the syntax is considered easy.
 Some of the cons of Python include, slower than Compilers languages since the processing is done line by line.
 When it comes to mobile development Python doesn't rank high, it's not the preferred language for mobile, however is highly desirable for desktop.
 Consumes more memory than other programming languages.

 ### JavaScript
 Java Script is the most popular programming language, most of the websites currently use JavaScript.
 JavaScript works together with HTML and Css, syntax of JS can be implemented in HTML.
 It's responsible for creating dynamic content in web pages resulting in a better user experience.
-Another benefit is the syntax is considered easy and thus the popularity of the language, there are plenty of resources to learn about JS.
+Another benefit is the syntax is considered relatively easy and being very popular there are plenty of resources to learn about JS.
 Different than Python, JS has more compatibility towards mobile and games.
 With JS you are able to create pop up windows, validate forms, autocomplete sentences, create animations, interactive forms, menus.
 JS can be used for front-end and back-end purposes, making the language very versatile.
-Some of the drawbacks is that since JS is a Client-Side it's security is more exposed.
+Some of the drawbacks is that since JS is a Client-Side language the security is more exposed.
+Another drawback is that JavaScript is considered harder to debug compared to other client-side languages.
+Another negative point is that JavaScript can be processed differently depending on the browser.

 References: